Igbo apprentice system

 The Igbo apprentice system, also known as the Igbo trade apprentice system and commonly referred to as ′Igba-Odibo/Igba-Boi/Igba-Boyi/Imu-Ahia/Imu-Oru′, is a framework of formal and informal indentured agreements between parties that ultimately facilitate burgeoning entrepreneurial communities within the Igbos.
 It is an economic model practiced widely by Igbos and originated in South-Eastern Nigeria.
 Its purposes were and still remain to spur economic growth and stability, and sustainable livelihood by financing and investing in human resources through vocational training.

 Introduction

 The Igbo apprentice system is an extension of their entrepreneurial spirit where an induction strategy is utilised to induct mostly young Igbos into entrepreneurial ventures by established entrepreneurs locally referred to as Oga.
 This venture can be a trade, an enterprise or a vocation, in some cases serving also as a domestic help.
 The Ogas are former apprentices that had served and were handed resources to begin their own enterprises.
 This system is informal and has unstructured training programs to learn and master skills required to embark on own enterprise.

 History

-The Igbo culture of entrepreneurship can be traced back to the slave trade business from the 15th century.
-By 1800s about 320,000 Igbos have been sold at Bonny, as well as 50,000 at Calabar and Elem Kalabari.
-This process continued until the abolition of slave trade in the 1900s.
-Unlike most African communities, slaves from the Igbo ethnic group were exposed to entrepreneurship by their owners trading commodities like spices, sugar, tobacco, cotton for export to the Americas, Europe and Asia.
-This action kindled the entrepreneurship spirit of the Igbo people and galvanized them to quickly venture into various forms of entrepreneurship during the pre-colonial era.
-The colonial era met the Igbos as the leading exporters of palm oil and kernel, craftsmen, traders, merchants, cottage industrialists, et cetra.
-This culture of entrepreneurship has been sustained till the present age through the apprenticeship framework.